 - portray attributes of professionalism that include but are not limited to honesty, integrity, caring, respect, trustworthiness, competence, and responsibility to and for their instructors, colleagues, and patients/clients/customers

-The D'Youville College Physical Therapy Department and its sponsoring institutions will provide reasonable accommodations as needed to open the program to competitive, qualified individuals with disabilities.
+The D'Youville Physical Therapy Department and its sponsoring institutions will provide reasonable accommodations as needed to open the program to competitive, qualified individuals with disabilities.
 In doing so, however, the program and sponsoring institutions must maintain the integrity of the curriculum and preserve those elements deemed essential to the education of a physical therapist (which include the technical standards set forth above).
 The program and sponsoring institutions cannot compromise the health and safety of patients/clients/customers or students.
 It is inevitable that adherence to minimum requirements will disqualify some applicants and students, including some who have a disability.
 However, adherence to those requirements is necessary, as an applicant or student who is unable to meet the minimum academic and technical standards is not qualified for participation in the program or the practice of the profession.

-Academic And Professional Regulations For The D.P.T.
+Academic and Professional Regulations For the D.P.T.
 Program

 In addition to the general academic regulations, all matriculating students in the graduate D.P.T. physical therapy program must complete 108 credit hours as required.
 Additional academic regulations of the physical therapy program, which are applicable to both full-time and part-time students, include the following: